-- 1. Confirm health plan or coverage change in Mn-ITS - 2.
-Send DHS Form 6037 to the new health plan or county - 3.
-If on EW, do not close waiver span in MMIS - 4.
-Close service agreements in Bridgeview (EW only)
+- 1. Confirm health plan or coverage change in MN-ITS - 2.
+Send MnCHOICES Lead Agency Transfer and Communication Form (DHS 6037-ENG) to the new health plan or county.
+This may be uploaded as an attachment to a person's record in MnCHOICES. - 3.
+Send any applicable paper documents directly to the new health plan or County. - 4.
+If on EW, do not close waiver span in MMIS - 5.
+Close service agreements in Bridgeview.

-Case Closure Care Coordination Responsibilities
+Case Closure Care Grid

 Reason for Term Product DHS Form 5181 Notification to Financial Worker required?
 DHS Form 6037 Notification to County of Residence (COR) required?
 Close Service Agreements in Bridgeview (EW only) Close waiver span in MMIS (EW only) Service Provider notification via phone Other tasks Death MSHO & MSC+ Yes No Yes, back to date of death.
 Yes, back to date of death.
 Yes Move out of state or out of country MSHO & MSC+ Yes No Yes Yes Yes Term due to lapse in MA coverage for members open to Elderly Waiver (EW) MSHO No Yes, by day 60 if MA has not been renewed and its anticipated member will term by day 90.
 Keep SA's open in Bridgeview.
 Close if member does not reinstate.
-No (unless MA is not renewed) Yes Member will show termed in Mn-ITS but enrolled due to 90-day grace period.
+No (unless MA is not renewed) Yes Member will show termed in MN-ITS but enrolled due to 90-day grace period.
 CC tasks are required during the grace period.
 MSC+ No Yes, by day 60 if MA has not been renewed and its anticipated member will term by day 90.
 Keep SA's open in Bridgeview.
 Close if member does not reinstate.
 No (unless MA is not renewed) Yes Member will show termed in Mn-ITS and on enrollment.
 If member is due for reassessment, CC must complete comprehensive assessment to maintain EW eligibility.
-Term due to lapse in MA coverage Community Well (CW) members MSHO No Yes N/A N/A Yes Member will show termed in Mn-ITS but enrolled due to 90-day grace period.
+Term due to lapse in MA coverage Community Well (CW) members MSHO No Yes N/A N/A Yes Member will show termed in MN-ITS but enrolled due to 90-day grace period.
 CC tasks are required during the grace period.
 MSC+ No Yes N/A N/A Yes MA closing and will not re-open MSHO & MSC+ No No Yes Yes Yes Refer member to Senior Linkage Line for assistance with finding other insurance or Part D